SP151Code/SuhasBio/README.md

 #### 🌱 Things I am currently working on:
-- Perfecting my schools in the field of Computer Science
+- Perfecting my skills in the field of Computer Science
-- Taking online courses about Data Science and Machine Learning
+- Taking online courses about Data Science and ML
 - Creating prjects in web dev and the join field of music + CS

 #### :muscle: Things I am challenging myself with: